This article is about the basics of CAE Writing. For CAE Writing samples, click here.

 - The task clearly stated that you will be writing to your tutor, which implies use of formal register.

 - As you write review you will inevitably use words meaning “good, bad, very” and so forth.
 It is important to know as many synonyms to very and other general words.

-CAE Report task is about giving your opinion on a subject.
-The difference between CAE review and report is that your report should be as objective as possible.
-Another important difference is that CAE report should have clear headings for each paragraph.
+CAE Report task is giving your opinion on a subject or assessment of a situation.
+The difference between CAE Review and Report tasks is that your report should be as objective as possible.
+Another important difference is that CAE Report should have clear headings for each paragraph.

 CAE Report has to be written in formal English.
 Check this page on formal vocabulary to avoid making any mistakes or inconsistencies.